 I am also thankful for you, Dear Reader.
 You have inspired me to continue telling my family’s story and have returned the favor by sharing yours.
 I have enjoyed learning about your farms and families as much as I have enjoyed sharing news from mine.
 So, on this holiday that celebrates family, friends, and food enjoyed together, I wish you a day overflowing with all three.
 I hope that you have a holiday filled to the brim with laughter, memories in the making, and those nearest and dearest to you.

-Here’s a peek at a few of the recipes and crafts that will be found on our Thanksgiving table.
-I’ll be adding new recipes and DIY projects right up until the big day, so check back to see even more delicious and fabulous Thanksgiving posts.
+Here’s a peek at a few of the recipes that will be found on our Thanksgiving table.
+I’ll be adding new recipes right up until the big day, so check back to see even more delicious and fabulous Thanksgiving posts.

 You can click on any of the photos to visit the original post so that you can add them to your celebration.